-- Press the Rev. The "DSC MENU" will appear in the display. - Press the ▲ / ▼ keys to select the "POS REPORT". - Press the Im key, then press the ▲ / ▼ keys to select the category ("ROUTINE" or "SAFETY") for the Position Report Call. - 4.
-Press the End key to show the Position Request Directory.
-This directory uses the Individual Directory information. - Press the ▲ / ▼ keys to select a "Individual" you want to send your position to, then press the ➡ key. - 6.
-Press the Im key again to send your position to the selected vessel. - 7.
-Press the 🖼 key to return the display to the radio operation mode display.
+- 1. Press the key.
+The "DSC MENU" will appear in the display. - 2.
+Press the A / keys to select the "POS REPORT". - 3.
+Press the ⋈ key, then press the ✓ / ▼ keys to select the category ("ROUTINE" or "SAFETY") for the Position Report Call. - 4.
+Press the we key to show the Position Request Directory.
+This directory uses the Individual Directory information. - 5.
+Press the / vidual" you want to send your position to, then press the key. - 6.
+Press the key again to send your position to the selected vessel. - 7.
+Press the key to return the display to the radio operation mode display.